 @allergyawesomeness Soft, chewy DAIRY FREE CARAMELS!
 Only 6 ingredients and all you have to do is stir.
 Recipe at: AllergyAwesomeness.com. #vegancaramel #vegancaramels #dairyfreecaramel #dairyfreechristmas #veganchristmas #allergyfriendly ♬ original sound – 1 Minute Christmas Sounds?

 - 1/2 cup vegan butter (see post above)

 - 1 can, 11.6 oz, can sweetened condensed coconut milk (see post above)

 - Wax paper. for wrapping

-Grease an 8x8 or 9x9 square baking dish (depending on how thick you want the caramels).
+To begin, grease an 8x8 or 9x9 square baking dish (depending on how thick you want the caramels).